crosscode-nl/ccopenlib/README.md

 # CCOPENLIB
 ## WHAT IS IT?

-CCOPENLIB is a free lightweight open source library that is based on C++14 that provides commonly needed patterns.
+CCOPENLIB is a free lightweight open source library that is based on C++14 to provide commonly needed patterns without dependencies.

 ## GOAL